shamanec/GADS-devices-provider/README.md

   * Taking high quality screenshots - useful since the stream quality is reduced to increase fps
 * Appium test execution - each device has its own Appium server running which is exposed on a provider endpoint for easier access
 * Linux
-  * Supports both Android and iOS
+  * Supports both Android and iOS < 17
-  * Automatically spins up/down Docker containers when device is connected/disconnected.
-Each device is mounted in isolation to its respective container.
-  * Can run iOS Appium tests on cheap hardware on bigger scale with only one host machine due to the containerization.
-Currently does not support iOS >= 17 until a suitable solution for Linux is found.
   * Has some limitations to Appium execution with iOS devices due to actual Xcode tools being unavailable on Linux
 * macOS
   * Supports both Android and iOS